NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_representation.rst

 :ref:`lbl-testbed_Atlantic_City` testbed to enable various assignments of these HAZUS building classes and corresponding attributes.Details of these rulesets are available to users in one of two forms:

-1. Rulest definition tables (PDFs) curated in DesignSafe that include additional documentation justifying the proposed rule, with provenance information for any sources engaged in that rule’s development.
+1. Ruleset definition tables (PDFs) curated in DesignSafe that include additional documentation justifying the proposed rule, with provenance information for any sources engaged in that rule’s development.
 2. Scripts (in Python) curated in GitHub that implement the ruleset’s logic for this testbed.